 In April 2009, 17-year-old Brittanee Drexel from Rochester, New York, asked her mother if she could go with friends down to Myrtle Beach, South Carolina for spring break, a common thing for Rochester teens to do every year.
-Her mother, Dawn Drexel, refused because she didn’t know the friends Brittanee was going with and was worried something was going to happen to her.
+Her mother, Dawn Drexel, said no because she did not know the friends Brittanee was going with.

 On April 24, 2009, Brittanee asked her mom if she could go with her friends to Charlotte Beach in New York state for the weekend.
-Her mom said yes.
+Dawn said yes.

-The next day Brittanee phoned her mother, who believed she was still at Charlotte Beach.
+The next day Brittanee phoned Dawn, who believed she was still at Charlotte Beach.

 “Mom, I’ll see you tomorrow, I love you,”

-In reality, Brittanee and friends Jennifer Oberer, Philip Oberer, and Alanna Lippa, traveled to Myrtle Beach on April 24th and checked in to the Bar Harbor Resort on North Ocean Boulevard.
+In reality, Brittanee and friends Jennifer Oberer, Philip Oberer, and Alanna Lippa, traveled to Myrtle Beach on April 24th.
+The group checked in to the Bar Harbor Resort on North Ocean Boulevard.

 20-year-old club promoter, Peter Brozowitz (some reports refer to him as Broswick) and his friends, Matthew Abrams, Philip Watson, Keith Cummings, and Anthony Schimizzi – all from Rochester – were staying at the Blue Water Resort on South Ocean Boulevard, about 1.4 miles from where Brittanee and her friends were staying.

 The next morning on April 25th, between 11:00 a.m. and noon, Brittanee met Brozowitz and his gang on the beach near Blue Water Resort.
-Later that night, Brittanee met with the group again in their hotel room at Blue Water around 8 p.m.
+Later that night, Brittanee met with the group again in their hotel room around 8 p.m.

 Brittanee left Blue Water around 8:10 p.m. and has not been seen since, according to the police report.

 As she headed to her hotel, she began texting her boyfriend back home, John Grieco.
 Around 9:15 p.m., the texts stop.
-John attemped to text her back but the texts went unanswered.
+John attempted to text her back but the texts went unanswered.

-John sent her a text, threatening to call Dawn and tell her where Brittanee was if Brittanee did not respond back.
+John sent her a text, threatening to call Dawn and tell her where Brittanee was if she did not respond back.

 Brittanee never did.

 John immediately called Dawn to tell her what was going on.
 Dawn began calling and texting Brittanee and her group of friends.
-All calls and texts to any of them went unanswered.
+All calls and texts to them went unanswered.